-This article details the extra features found in the Premium Edition of my online course Building a Second Brain.
+This article details the extra features found in the Premium Edition of our online course Building a Second Brain.

-The Premium Edition includes the following features for an additional $250 USD ($200 if purchased upfront):
+Additionally, the Premium Edition includes the following features for an additional $299 USD ($200 if purchased upfront):

-- The “Nerve Bundle” of pre-formatted note templates
+- The “Nerve Bundle” of 16 pre-formatted note templates, to help you hit the ground running

 The Origins of Personal Knowledge Management, with Dr. Jason Frand (58:27): Dr. Frand is a former Professor and Director of the Anderson Computing & Information Services Center at UCLA.
 His paper launched PKM into the mainstream of business computing, and in this interview we discuss what drove him to formulate PKM as a distinct practice.